drupal-media/image_widget_crop/README.md

 # Configuration

 * Create a crop Type (admin/structure/crop)
-* Create an ImageStyle with one effect ImageWidget Manual crop with your crop type( for apply your crop selection).
+* Create an ImageStyle with one effect ImageWidget Manual crop with your, crop type( for apply your crop selection).
 * Create an field with type (Image Crop).
-* In form display set fieldwidget (ImageWidget crop) for your field and select your image style into Crop list setting (admin/structure/types/manage/page/form-display).
-You can configure the widget to create differents crop by ImageStyle by example if you have an editorial site you need display one image into differents place.
-With this option you can set an optimal crop zone by imagestyle (by place to display this image).
+* In form display set fieldwidget (ImageWidget crop) for your field and select, your image style into Crop list setting (admin/structure/types/manage/page/form-display).
+  You can configure the widget to create differents crop by ImageStyle by example if you have, an editorial site you need display one image into differents place.
+With this option,
+    you can set an optimal crop zone by imagestyle (by place to display this image).
 * Set the display widget Image with imageStyle and choise your image style.
 * Go add an image with your widget and crop your picture.